Two hours’ drive north of Sydney lies the birthplace of Australian wine-making — the picturesque Hunter Valley.

 Extending from Pokolbin in the south to Muswellbrook in the north, the Hunter Valley is a region of flourishing vineyards set amidst green meadows and rolling hills.
 It offers visitors access to a plethora of fine food, wine and relaxation indulgences.

-Hunter Valley wine tours from Sydney make it easy for visitors to the New South Wales capital to experience the delights of the valley in a single day.
-However, if you happen to have time to tarry, here are five fabulous things to see and do during your stay.
+Hunter Valley wine tours from Sydney make it easy for visitors to the New South Wales capital to experience the delicious delights of the valley.
+Alternatively, head out under your own steam and tick off these five fabulous ways to spend a day in the valley.

 For many people, a visit to the Hunter Valley is all about cellar-door tastings at wineries that range from boutique start-ups to big-name producers like McWilliam’s and Tyrell’s.
 There are more than 150 cellar door experiences to choose from.
-Make your own selection from the online Hunter Valley wine directory, or book a local winery tour and let someone else take care of the driving.
+Make your own selection from the online Hunter Valley wine directory, or book a wine tour and let someone else take care of the decision and the driving.
 Serious wine buffs may want to time their trip to coincide with the annual Hunter Valley Wine Festival.

 Food rivals wine as the Hunter Valley’s greatest lure.
 Top restaurants include Muse Kitchen at Pokolbin, Margan Wines and Restaurant at Broke, and Esca on the Bimbadgen Estate.
 Growing numbers of local providores provide a constant supply of all things delicious.
 From smoked meats and house-made cheeses to local honey and venison, you’ll find all your gourmet needs amply satisfied.
 To meet the makers, check out the Hunter Wine Country Markets (held at the De Bortoli Estate).